Bartixxx32/ytdlbot/README.md

 [https://t.me/benny_ytdlbot](https://t.me/benny_ytdlbot)

+Join Telegram Channel https://t.me/+OGRC8tp9-U9mZDZl for updates.

 Send link directly to the bot.
 Any
-Websites [supported by youtube-dl](https://ytdl-org.github.io/youtube-dl/supportedsites.html) will work to.
+Websites [supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) will work t0o.

 # Limitations of my bot

 Due to limitations on servers and bandwidth, there are some restrictions on this free service.

 * Each user is limited to 20 free downloads per 24-hour period
-* there is a maximum of three subscriptions allowed for YouTube channels.
+* Maximum of three subscriptions allowed for YouTube channels.

 If you need more downloads, you can purchase additional tokens.
 Additionally, you have the option of deploying your own bot.
 See below instructions.